What Are the National Patient Safety Goals? FAQ

 Written by Steve Tanner Editor, B2B Content, IntelyCare

-While hospital care had become increasingly safer for patients between 2010 and 2019 (prior to COVID-19), there were some alarming safety concerns in post-acute care facilities.
+While hospital care had become increasingly safer for patients between 2010 and 2019 (before the pandemic), there were some alarming safety concerns in post-acute care facilities.
 For example, roughly 40% of nursing homes were cited for infection prevention and control deficiencies between 2013 and 2019.
 Thankfully, there are national standards.
 So, what are the national patient safety goals for healthcare facilities and how are they applied?

 Accidents happen even in the best-run facilities.
 Ideally, organizations work to continually improve their processes with the goal of minimizing instances of infections, medication errors, patient misidentifications, and other mistakes that endanger patient safety.
-We’ll explore the National Patient Safety Goals, how they’re applied, and discuss some best practices.
+We’ll explore the National Patient Safety Goals (NPSG) and answer some of the most frequently asked questions about these standards.

 What Are the National Patient Safety Goals?
-An Overview
+Overview

-The Joint Commission patient safety goals were developed across facility types in order to help organizations re-center patient safety in their care, and avoid preventable harm.
-These are tailored to each specific type of facility, although there is some overlap.
+The key components of the NPSG were developed across facility types in order to help organizations re-prioritize patient safety and avoid preventable harm.
+Hospital national patient safety goals differ slightly from those outlined for post-acute settings, with sets of goals for each type of facility, although there is some overlap.
 The nine facility types, or “programs,” include:

 What Are the National Patient Safety Goals Based On?